intelsdi-x/swan/experiments/memcached-sensitivity-profile/docs/run_experiment.md

 When the experiment is complete, the results can be retrieved from Cassandra.
 Swan ships with a Jupyter Notbook which provides an environment for loading the samples and generating sensitivity profiles.

 For instructions on how to run Jupyter Notebook, please refer to the [Jupyter user guide](../../../jupyter/README.md).

 A few pointers to validate the experiment data:

- - Baseline measurements should not violate SLO at any load point.
+* Baseline measurements should not violate SLO at any load point.
- - At low loads - numbers may not differ for baseline and colocated scenarios.
+* At low loads - numbers may not differ for baseline and colocated scenarios.
 The differences should be in _when_ the saturation occurs.
 For the colocated scenarios, this should become evident at higher loads.
 If this does not occur, it might mean that Memcached has not been properly baselined.
+* Grey boxes show that Memcached or Mutilate could not achieve requsted number of requests per second.

 Below is an example of what the sensitivity profile could be:

 ![Sensitivity profile](/images/sensitivity-profile.png)

-The _Load_ row is a percentage of the peak load which was found during _[Red lining](https://www.wikiwand.com/en/Redline)_.
-A cell in a table express _SLI_ which is a 99th [percentile](https://www.wikiwand.com/en/Percentile) response time for that _Load_ in relation to _SLO_.
-For instance _Baseline_ for _Load_ 5% for _SLO_ 500ms tells that 99 percent of requests responded in time not greater than 160ms which is 32% of SLO time.
+The _Load_ row is a percentage of the peak load.
+A cell in a table express percentage of _SLI_ which is a 99th [percentile](https://www.wikiwand.com/en/Percentile) response time for that _Load_ in relation to _SLO_.
+For instance _Baseline_ for 5% _Load_ for _SLO_ 500ms tells that 99 percent of requests responded in time not greater than 160ms which is 32% of SLO time.
 Thus if we observe _SLI_ above 100% that means violation of _SLO_.
 In the presented table Caffe and memBW are relatively weak aggressors and they lead to _SLO_ violation only on higher loads while Stream 100M is very aggressive and leads to _SLO_ violation even on low loads of memcached.

+## More Configuration Flags

+An example config dump is located in [Config Dump Example](config_dump_example.md).
+To facilitate experiment instrumentation, the most important Swan are listed in [Swan Flags](swan_flags.md) page.
+Additional flags for running Experiment in Kubernetes mode are in [Kubernetes Flags](swan_flags.md#Kubernetes-Flags) section.

 ## Next
 Please move to [Tuning](tuning.md) page.